Land Stewardship Project

 • email

-During this workshop, participants will hear from two western Minnesota farmers who have found success in growing and marketing small grains: Noreen Thomas of Doubting Thomas Farms and Peter Haugen of Sandhill Mill.
+During this event, participants will hear from two western Minnesota farmers who have found success in growing and marketing small grains: Noreen Thomas of Doubting Thomas Farms and Peter Haugen of Sandhill Mill.
 Additionally, Gilbert Williams, a longtime grain mill operator and small grains procurement expert, will discuss the processing side of the business.
-The workshop will begin with a field tour at Sandhill Mill and then participants will head over to Madison Mercantile for presentations and lunch.
+The meeting will begin with a tour of a Sandhill Mill field and then participants will head over to Madison Mercantile for presentations and lunch.

 Interest in small grains has seen gaining momentum in Minnesota recently.
 During a similar event hosted by LSP in Albert Lea in January, over 150 farmers and ag professionals gathered to learn how others are rebuilding markets and vital infrastructure for small grains, which in recent years have all but disappeared from most crop rotations in the Corn Belt.
 In addition to providing farmers with a cash crop diversification option, incorporating small grains into rotations helps control weeds and reduces feed and fertilizer costs, as well as boosts soil fertility while lowering water nitrate levels.